 Sometimes we all need a little help.
 Take advantage of our financial assistance programs designed to lend a hand when you need it most.

-Eligible customers can extend their bill due date by up to 21 calendar days.
+If eligible, you may extend your bill due date by up to 21 calendar days.

 Learn about additional federal, state, and local resources designed to provide relief in times of need.

-Locate your nearest Community Action Agency to apply for programs such as LIHEAP, PIPP, and ComEd’s Residential Special Hardship.
+Find your nearest Community Action Agency to apply for programs such as LIHEAP, PIPP and our Residential Special Hardship.

 Start saving now on your energy bills with offerings specially designed for income eligible customers.